ESPN Megacast: Manningcast

 On July 19, 2021, ESPN announced a new 3-year partnership with Hall of Fame QB Peyton Manning and his production company Omaha Productions.
 This new deal will include the "ManningCast", a newly revamped version of the "Monday Night Megacast", which will feature Peyton and his younger brother Eli Manning, as well as celebrities and athletes.
 ESPN and Omaha Productions will produce 10 editions of this Megacast each season, which will begin in 2021, with the first three MNF games of the season.
 These telecasts will take place remotely, and will air on ESPN2, with a potential distribution across various Disney platforms and ESPN+.
 A multi-box viewing experience will always be shown, with the ESPN/ABC game feed being shown on one box, and Peyton and Eli's feed in another box.

 Original plans had the Mannings being joined by a weekly guest host, but ultimately, ESPN decided to feature guests during each game in a less prominent capacity, instead letting the Mannings analyze the game themselves.
 Both will be live from Denver and New Jersey respectively, although the first week will be from the ESPN Seaport District Studios due to prior scheduling conflicts.

 After a very successful first season, ESPN and Omaha Productions agreed to a one-year extension of the Manningcast, while also expanding Omaha Productions’ Megacast production rights to other sports like: college football, UFC events, and select golf tournaments.
+ESPN's deal with Omaha Productions has since been extended through 2034.